 (Bloomberg) — The first two-seat electric Porsche will be a 718, executives confirmed in a video call with reporters.

 A hybrid version of the Porsche 911 can also be expected, Oliver Blume, CEO of Porsche AG, said Thursday.
 But he didn’t specify when production would start — that it would use integrated technology rather than plug-in hybrid.
-They also did not answer the question of how many variants of the 911 could go the hybrid route.
+They also did not answer the question of how many variants of the 911 might go the hybrid route.

 The 911, Porsche’s crown jewel for 58 years, includes a wide range of variants, from the entry-level $101,200 Carrera to high performance Turbo S versions that cost more than $200,000.

-Porsche has dropped hints of a 718 Boxster/Cayman-style electric vehicle since it unveiled the Mission R at the Munich auto show last year, but this was the first time executives had confirmed speculation about a new electric sports car, which It will be his third electric model.
+Porsche has dropped hints of a 718 Boxster/Cayman-style electric vehicle since it unveiled the Mission R at the Munich auto show last year, but this was the first time executives had confirmed speculation regarding a new electric sports car, which It will be his third electric model.
 Porsche began delivering the Taycan electric sedan in 2020, and a fully electric macan it is expected in 2023.

 By 2025, half of all new Porsches sold will be fully electric or plug-in hybrids, Blume said.
 By 2030, 80% of all Porsches will be fully electric, he said.
 In 2021, less than 40% of all new Porsches delivered in Europe were plug-in hybrids or fully electric.